I mean breakfast totchos? Come on now! Right?

 - 1 small bunch green onions, chopped

-- Preheat oven and cook the tater tots according to package instructions.
+- Preheat oven and cook the tater tots, on a large baking sheet, according to package instructions.

 - Meanwhile, heat the olive oil in a large skillet, over medium high heat.
 Crumble the sausage into the pan, and cook until it browns with no pink remaining.
 Remove to a paper towel line plate.